-Spumante and are both wines, but they have distinct characteristics that set them apart.
-To answer the question directly, spumante is not a Champagne; it is a type of sparkling from Italy.
+Spumante and Champagne are both sparkling wines, but they have distinct characteristics that set them apart.
+To answer the question directly, spumante is not a Champagne; it is a type of sparkling wine from Italy.

 Champagne refers specifically to sparkling wine that is produced in the Champagne region of northeast France.
 The region has a unique climate and soil composition that contributes to the distinctive flavor profile of Champagne.
 The production process of Champagne is also regulated by strict rules and regulations.
 The traditional method used to make Champagne involves a secondary fermentation that occurs in the bottle, which creates the signature bubbles.